 Uploading photos to Instagram from your phone is simple, easy and most of the time all you need.
-There are times though, when you may wish to upload photos from your computer, pictures you have taken using your DSLR, GOPRO or something else similar.
+However, there are times when you may wish to upload photos from your computer.
+Pictures you have taken using your DSLR, GoPro or something else similar.
 By default the Instagram website doesn’t allow you to upload pictures, forcing you to use the mobile app.
-Thankfully there is a way in which you can upload pictures to Instagram from your desktop Computer, without any third party add-ons.
+Thankfully there is a way in which you can upload pictures to Instagram from your desktop computer, without any third party add-ons.

 In the past, the only real way to upload pictures to Instagram from your computer was to use the Bluestacks emulator, which was a lot of work.
 It was easier to just copy the photos to your phone and upload them directly from the app.
-Now though Instagram has officially launched a mobile site, which makes uploading pictures from your desktop or laptop browser quite easy.
-Once you learn how of course, the feature is a little hard to find.
+Now though, Instagram has officially launched a mobile site, which makes uploading pictures from your desktop or laptop browser quite easy.
+Once you learn how of course as the feature is a little hard to find.

 When you have clicked the icon which looks like a mobile phone with a tablet next to it, you will be able to select the mobile device you wish the page to display like from the Responsive Tab.
 Selecting one of the iPhone models is best.